kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 ```

 ## Exporting a whole project
-There are also methods to export a full project into specific export formats.
+There is also a method to export a full project into specific export formats.
+It can be useful when your goal is to use a standard export format.

 ### Available formats